Barbara Ess

-Barbara Ess (born Barbara Eileen Schwartz; April 4, 1944 – March 4, 2021) was an American photographer.
-She often used a pinhole camera and was known for her No Wave musical and editorial work.
+Barbara Ess (born Barbara Eileen Schwartz; April 4, 1944 – March 4, 2021) was an American pinhole camera photographer, No Wave musician and Just Another Asshole editor.
+She taught photography at Bard College since 1997; who in 2024, along with the Schwartz family, has established an annual award to assist Bard College photography students in need called The Barbara Ess Fund for Artistic Expression in Photography.

 Education

-Ess earned a B.A. at the University of Michigan and attended the London School of Film Technique.
+Ess earned a B.A. at the University of Michigan in Ann Arbor and attended the London Film School.

 Photography

-Barbara Ess was known primarily for her large-scale ambient and shadowy photographs that were often made with a pinhole camera.
-They usually were printed with just one earthy color, such as amber]or muted blue-black.
+Ess was known primarily for her large-scale ambient and shadowy photographs that were often made with a pinhole camera.
+They usually were printed with just one earthy color, such as amber, or muted blue-black.
 They are shown internationally in solo and group exhibitions and reviewed extensively.

 Her images are intentionally left vague and unresolved.
 As such, they initiate a range of emotions from dream anxiety and helplessness, to being captivated by a fantasy and the romantic aesthetic quality of her old-fashioned pinhole method.
+As The New York Times wrote in 2019, "Ms. Ess’s studied blurriness leaves in place only such facts as she can transmit with certainty."

 Her pictures hark back to the nineteenth-century approach to fine-art photography known as Pictorialism and to the well-known amateur photographer Julia Margaret Cameron.
 The Pictorialists and Cameron often included nature, women, and children as subject matter, creating tableau vivant imagery that evoked moody, open-ended narratives.
+Ess received grants from LINE, Creative Artists Public Service Program, and Kitchen Media, and fellowships from Mid Atlantic Arts Foundation and the National Endowment for the Arts (photography).

+An early solo exhibition of her photography work was presented at The New Museum of Contemporary Art in New York City in 1985, the same year she participated in a group exhibition entitled Currents that was held at the Institute of Contemporary Art, Boston.
+Ess also had a solo exhibition at The High Museum of Art in Atlanta in 1992 and one in 2003 at the Moore College of Art in Philadelphia.
+Other significant group shows that she participated in were Postmodern Prints at Victoria and Albert Museum in London in 1991 and the Bowery Tribute that was held at The New Museum of Contemporary Art in 2010.
+Posthumously, her photography work has been included in the exhibition Who You Staring At: Visual culture of the no wave scene in the 1970s and 1980s that was at the Centre Pompidou in Paris in 2023.

 Of her intent as a photographer, Ess said "In a way I try to photograph what cannot be photographed."

-She received grants from LINE, Creative Artists Public Service Program, and Kitchen Media, and fellowships from Mid Atlantic Arts Foundation and the National Endowment for the Arts (photography).

-She taught photography at Bard College since 1997.